ConsistentEE: A Consistent and Hardness-Guided Early Exiting Method for Accelerating Language Models Inference

 where $(x,y) \in \DM$ is the input-label pair in the dataset, $l_i$ is the cross entropy loss of $i$-th internal classifier, $H(\cdot)$ is the cross entropy function, $y$ is the ground truth distribution represented as a one-hot vector, $P_i(x)$ is the probability distribution produced by the $i$-th internal classifier.
 The earlier internal classifiers have less learning capacity, hence smaller weights are put on them \cite{kaya2019shallow,zhou2020pabee}.
 There are also some methods \cite{xin2020deebert,schwartz2020right,xin2021berxit,schuster2021cat} that do not consider varying learning capacities and assign an equal weight to each internal classifier.

 During training, this loss (Eq. \ref{eq:sum_of_ce}) imposes that all internal classifiers should predict all instances correctly.
 To investigate whether such an objective is suitable, we analyze the loss values and accuracy of each internal classifier on the RTE dataset.
-Additional results of some other datasets are included in the Appendix.
 As shown in Figure \ref{fig:loss_distribution} (left), with the traditional training loss, the internal classifiers do not perform as expected.
 The accuracy of shallow layers is unsatisfactory.
 Especially, the first three layers fall below the random guess baseline, i.e., 50\%.
 We think that the traditional objective is too strict that the requirement may have exceeded the limits of the capabilities of internal classifiers, thus harming their performance.